- April 19, 2024

 “This is a very good game indeed, the shining fruit of a high quality design, strongly recommended to all lovers of story-focused psychological horror.”

-“There are times the 'progress however you want' mechanic works, but there are equally times when it could have used a little more guidance to help push you towards what you still have to do.
+“There are times the 'progress however you want' mechanic works, but there are equally times it could have used a little more guidance to help push you towards what you still have to do.
 The slog of checking everywhere again and again in case you've missed a plot thread gets a little annoying after the fourth time.”

 “The monsters are all original and cool-looking, and above all, they are all strictly connected to the story.”